 - 1. BMPs as outlined in the Manual of Best Management Practices (BMPs) for Stormwater Quality.
-See 88-415-05-C.1; - 2. existing and on-going agricultural activities (except in the streamside zone); - 3. maintenance/repair of public rights-of-way, streets, and public structures;

-- 4. site investigation work including surveys, soil logs, percolation tests, and special tests; - 5. reconstruction, remodeling, or maintenance of existing structures as long as these activities do not expand into and/or adversely impact the buffers; - 6. control of noxious and/or invasive vegetation; - 7. emergency actions necessary to prevent dangers to public health or safety, environmental degradation, or public and private property; - 8. wetland fills, alteration of adjacent vegetated stream buffers and mitigation approved by the U.S. Army Corps of Engineers; and - 9. open space that protect natural resources such wildlife sanctuaries. uses as forest preserves, nature centers, picnic areas, and similar uses, as well as game farms, fish hatcheries, hunting or fishing preserves or other activities designed for the protection or propagation of wildlife.
+See 88-415-05-C.1; - 2. existing and on-going agricultural activities (except in the streamside zone); - 3. maintenance/repair of public rights-of-way, streets, and public structures; - 4. site investigation work including surveys, soil logs, percolation tests, and special tests; - 5. reconstruction, remodeling, or maintenance of existing structures as long as these activities do not expand into and/or adversely impact the buffers; - 6. control of noxious and/or invasive vegetation; - 7. emergency actions necessary to prevent dangers to public health or safety, environmental degradation, or public and private property; - 8. wetland fills, alteration of adjacent vegetated stream buffers and mitigation approved by the U.S. Army Corps of Engineers; and - wildlife space uses that protect natural resources such as sanctuaries, forest preserves. nature centers, picnic areas, and similar uses. game as well farms, fish hatcheries, hunting or fishing preserves or other activities designed for the protection or propagation of wildlife.